ericcj24/DL4H/README.md

     ```

 2. *Project Dependencies* Some key packages' version used in this reproduction.
+Please note due to CoLab preload a version of cmake that conflicts with original paper's requirement, here we unstall cmake first, then install it as part of a dependency on samplerate package later on.
     ```
     python  3.11
     tensorflow 2.16